My bottle is empty!

 Sterilize First!

 Before you begin make sure that you have a good sterile environment.
 Use gloves and a small amount of food safe bleach and water(1:4) to clean any bowls or pots you may use.
 I'm not a big fan on the use of bleach because the bleaches out there aren't pure sodium hypochlorite anymore.
 You can also use steam, peroxide and even high proof alcohol.
 Start as sterile as you can as a good precaution.
 Use glass, porcelain or stainless steel to mix in.
-If adding water make sure it's sterile.
+If adding water make sure it's clean.
 Make sure whatever container you pour it into has been sterilized as well.Get a good emulsifier!

 - Palm Stearic (vegetable based Stearic Acid) and Cetearyl Alcohol (vegetable based emulsifying wax)